Phosphenes: Your Own Personal Aurora Borealis

 It turns out my "northern lights" have a name: phosphenes.

-Phosphenes are a kind of visual experience in which unusual lights are generated in the eyes due to pressure against the actual eyeball or through stimulation of the visual field directly through a source other than light itself.
+Phosphenes are a kind of visual experience in which unusual lights are generated in the eyes due to pressure against the actual eyeball or through stimulation of the visual field directly through a source other than the light itself.2

-They occur when the cells in the retina fire in the absence of light, leading to impressions “seen” on the inside of the eyelids that are perceived as stars, bursts, defined shapes like circles, or swirls of light.
+They occur when the retina or optic nerve is stimulated in the absence of light, leading to impressions "seen" on the inside of the eyelids that are perceived as stars, bursts, or defined shapes like circles, or swirls of light.
 They can be caused by sudden movement or pressure on the eye, among other things, which can aggravate the optic nerve.2

-If you’ve ever closed your eyes and rubbed really hard, you may experience an eye-shaped phosphene projected onto your eyelid afterward that lasts for a second or more before disappearing.
+If you've ever closed your eyes and rubbed really hard, you may experience phosphene that lasts for a second or more before disappearing.2

 Phosphenes and multiple sclerosis

-It’s important to note that phosphenes are not necessarily a sign of relapse or disease progression.
-They can be caused by other conditions or may just be a random and harmless occurrence with no known cause.
+It's important to note that phosphenes can be caused by other conditions or may just be a random and harmless occurrence with no known cause.

 In my case, they have no relationship to MS, as far as my doctors and I can tell.
 My optic nerves are healthy, and I don't have any of the other conditions that might bring on a sudden and unexpected display of dancing lights.

-So don’t panic if you suddenly find yourself witnessing an aurora with your eyes closed; unless you have other active symptoms suggesting an exacerbation, chances are good it’s just a pretty light show and nothing worse.
+So don't necessarily panic if you suddenly find yourself witnessing an aurora with your eyes closed.